kylinholmes/Vodka/README.md

 ```

 Vodka also use a submodule as 3rd-p library, after clone the repo, add submodule into you dir.
-> submodule is a sqlite ORM lib, you can pass this step, and remove `#include ` modify `CMakeLists.txt`
+> submodule is a sqlite ORM lib, you can pass this step, and remove `#include "hiberlite"`, modify `CMakeLists.txt`
 ```bash
 git submodule init
 git submodule update